 Just to be clear.
 More folks than the aforementioned were born, lived and died in Grapevine.
 If the truth be known, this isn’t even half of them. 🙂

 Staying true to its roots, the city is home to 10 wineries and vineyards, some with tasting rooms.
 The city is a leader in the Texas wine industry.
 Enjoy winery trails and tours throughout the year, including specially themed events to add to your holiday fun.
 The big celebration each year is Grapefest.
 It’s absolutely tons of fun.
 It happens each year in September.
 We’re talking “I love Lucy” wine stomping and much more.
 Here in Texas it’s called “Grape Stomp.”

 GrapeFest is the place to discover and try new wines and even rediscover some of your favorites.
-Along with celebrating the fruit of the vine, this four-day annual festival offers a variety of activities and events such as The People’s Choice Wine Tasting Classic and GrapeStomp.
-You’ll also find the Champagne Cork Shoot Off, along with live entertainment and lots of stuff for the kids.
+Along with celebrating the fruit of the vine, this four-day annual festival offers a variety of activities and events, such as The People’s Choice Wine Tasting Classic and GrapeStomp.
+You’ll also find the Champagne Cork Shoot Off, live entertainment, and lots of stuff for the kids.

 You’re going to want to see this.

 If retail therapy is in order, stop by the Grapevine Mills Mall!
 It would be hard to leave empty-handed after visiting this mall.
 There are over 1.6 million square feet of space and over 180 stores, restaurants and arcades.
 As with everything in Texas.. each successive store is bigger and better than the last.
 I don’t know how they do it, but it’s a fact.